Model#

 7model.enable_key_prefixing()

-In the model application, a list named dataset_list is sent to a launched Orchestrator
+In the model application, a list named dataset_list is sent to a launched Orchestrator.

-The contents of the Orchestrator
+The contents of the Orchestrator after Model completion are:

 1) "model_name.dataset_list"

-name model_name has been prefixed to the list name
+You will notice that the Model name model_name has been prefixed to the list name

-and stored in the Orchestrator
+and stored in the Orchestrator.

 Activate Aggregation List Prefixing in the Application